 - New Zealand’s net stocked planted production forest covered an estimated 1.71 million hectares as at 1 April 2017.

 - The total planted forest standing volume was estimated to be 519 million cubic metres with an average forest standing age (area weighted) of 17.38 years.

 - The provisional new planting estimate for the year ending 31 December 2017 is 4,000 hectares.
 This number may be revised in the 2018 NEFD.

 - Radiata pine is the dominant species in New Zealand, making up 90% of the planted production forest area.

 Australia alone has two million hectares of working forests and growing.
 That equates to over 1,000,000 MCG’s inland area covered!

-In Australia and Northern Europe, where almost all ancient forests are protected, paper comes from managed regrowth forests or planted forests where the cycle of planting, growing and harvesting is carefully controlled.
+In Australia and New Zealand, paper comes from managed regrowth forests or planted forests where the cycle of planting, growing and harvesting is carefully controlled.